The Devil Bat: Production

-Current status

-Following its theatrical release, The Devil Bat fell into public domain and since the advent of home video, has been released in countless truncated, poorly edited video and DVD editions.
+Release

+Following a premiere on November 11, 1940, The Devil Bat was released theatrically on December 13, receiving wider distribution in to 1941.
+The film was re-released in 1945 on a double bill with Man Made Monster, described by the Los Angeles Times as "two of the scariest features on the market."

+Derek Winnert remarks that upon falling into public domain, truncated and "poorly edited" video and DVD versions of The Devil Bat proliferated.
 In 1990, the film was restored from original 35mm elements by Bob Furmanek and released on laserdisc by Lumivision.
 In 2008, Furmanek supplied his original elements to Legend Films, which performed a new restoration and also created a computer-colorized version.
 Both the restored black-and-white and colorized versions were subsequently released on DVD.

-In 2013, The Devil Bat was released on Blu-ray by Kino Lorber under its Kino Classics label.
+In 2013, the film was released on Blu-ray by Kino Lorber under its Kino Classics label, with commentary by Richard Harland Smith.

 Reception

-The film was re-released in 1945 on a double bill with Man Made Monster.
-The Los Angeles Times described the duo as "two of the scariest features on the market."
+Box office

+One of PRC's first horror movies, The Devil Bat was the studio's greatest horror box-office success.

+Critical response

+On the review aggregator web site Rotten Tomatoes, the film has a score of 60% based on ten reviews.

 In the book Poverty Row Horrors!
-(1993), Tom Weaver judges The Devil Bat as one of Lugosi's best films for the poverty row studios.
+(1993), Tom Weaver calls The Devil Bat as one of Lugosi's best films for the studio.

+Remake

+The studio remade the film, differing in almost every respect, as The Flying Serpent in 1946, starring George Zucco.